Tapeworms (cestodes) are flat, parasitic worms. The four main intestinal cestode pathogens of humans are

 The neck is an unsegmented region with high regenerative capacity.
 If treatment does not eliminate the neck and scolex, the entire worm may regenerate.

 The rest of the worm consists of numerous proglottids (segments).
 Proglottids closest to the neck are undifferentiated.
 As proglottids move caudally, each develops hermaphroditic sex organs.
 Distal proglottids are gravid and contain eggs in a uterus.
+Mature proglottids contain a single ovary—eggs are noted because they are visible on microscopy.

 Adult tapeworm infections are diagnosed by identifying eggs or gravid proglottid segments in stool.
 Larval disease is best identified by imaging (eg, brain CT and/or MRI).
 Serologic tests may also be helpful.